The power of citizenship was on Carmen Yulín Cruz’s mind last week at Radcliffe, but with a caveat: that power has limits.

 But corporate citizenship has had unforeseen consequences, Worl said.
 The requirement that the corporation show a profit has resulted in difficult decisions about the use and development of wild spaces, for example.
 In addition, tribal membership — and, thus, full membership in the corporations — is defined by blood, with only those able to prove one-quarter Alaskan native blood eligible for full membership.
 This has created heartbreaking situations in which tribal citizens are seeing their children and grandchildren disenfranchised.

 The imaginary white ethno-state was the focus of a presentation later in the day.
-A “territorial reimagining” based on a mythical past, this idea is at the core of alt-right hate groups, explained Lyndsey Stonebridge, interdisciplinary chair and professor of humanities and human rights at the University of Birmingham in the U.K. She also noted how the language of white nationalism — “deportation, homelands, and recalling birthright citizenship” — has entered the mainstream political discussion.
+A “territorial reimagining” based on a mythical past, this idea is at the core of alt-right hate groups, explained Alexandra Minna Stern of the University of Michigan.
+She also noted how the language of white nationalism — “deportation, homelands, and recalling birthright citizenship” — has entered the mainstream political discussion.

 After additional speakers discussed global migration and the plight of refugees and disenfranchised workers, Daniel Carpenter, faculty director of Radcliffe’s social sciences program and the Allie S. Freed Professor of Government in the Faculty of Arts and Sciences, summed up the conference.